 The parents’ willingness and ability to foster a continuing close relationship between family members

 Regardless of which parent the child resides with, it is essential to promote a frequent, continuing, and meaningful relationship with both.
 Child custody arrangements in Clayton can be emotionally challenging, but the process can be more straightforward with a solid attorney-client relationship with the Carson Law Firm attorney.

 Understanding Missouri Custody Laws

-Missouri courts may award joint legal custody if it is in the child’s best interest.
+Missouri courts may award parents joint legal custody if it is in the child’s best interest.
 In deciding whether joint legal custody would be in a child’s best interest, Missouri courts will consider factors such as:

 The wishes of the parents